Themefic-Team/tourfic/readme.txt

 == Upgrade Notice ==

-= 2.9.0 =
+= 2.9.5 =

 This is an important & critical release.
 Please make sure you BACKUP your website before updating.
 You need to update the plugin to get next level updates & features of Tourfic.
 After you update the plugin, please go to "Tourfic Settings" and click the "Save Button".
-You can then go ahead and start editing.As a the complete upgradation in metaboxes framework has been done in this version so please BACKUP your both database and old version of Tourfic.
+You can then go ahead and start editing.As a complete revamp of assets  has been done in this version so please BACKUP your both database and old version of Tourfic.